Count-Based Exploration with the Successor Representation

 \section{Abstract}

-The problem of exploration in reinforcement learning is well-understood in the tabular case and many sample-efficient algorithms are known.
-Nevertheless, it is often unclear how the algorithms in the tabular setting can be extended to tasks with large state-spaces where generalization is required.
-Recent promising developments generally depend on problem-specific density models or handcrafted features.
-In this paper we introduce a simple approach for exploration that allows us to develop theoretically justified algorithms in the tabular case but that also give us intuitions for new algorithms applicable to settings where function approximation is required.
-Our approach and its underlying theory is based on the substochastic successor representation, a concept we develop here.
-While the traditional successor representation is a representation that defines state generalization by the similarity of successor states, the substochastic successor representation is also able to implicitly count the number of times each state (or feature) has been observed.
-This extension connects two until now disjoint areas of research.
-We show in traditional tabular domains (RiverSwim and SixArms) that our algorithm empirically performs as well as other sample-efficient algorithms.
-We then describe a deep reinforcement learning algorithm inspired by these ideas and show that it matches the performance of recent pseudo-count-based methods in hard exploration Atari 2600 games.
+In this paper we introduce a simple approach for exploration in reinforcement learning (RL) that allows us to develop theoretically justified algorithms in the tabular case but that is also extendable to settings where function approximation is required.
+Our approach is based on the successor representation (SR), which was originally introduced as a representation defining state generalization by the similarity of successor states.
+Here we show that the norm of the SR, while it is being learned, can be used as a reward bonus to incentivize exploration.
+In order to better understand this transient behavior of the norm of the SR we introduce the substochastic successor representation (SSR) and we show that it implicitly counts the number of times each state (or feature) has been observed.
+We use this result to introduce an algorithm that performs as well as some theoretically sample-efficient approaches.
+Finally, we extend these ideas to a deep RL algorithm and show that it achieves state-of-the-art performance in Atari 2600 games when in a low sample-complexity regime.